Origin (comics): Plot

+Themes

+Psychologist Suzana E. Flores argues that the narrative depicts complex childhood trauma and its effects, including dissociative amnesia and hypervigilance.
+Among other causes, Logan's mother shows traits of a "consciously absent mother" partly as the result of the loss of her first child prior to his birth, and this led her to be "unable to conceptualize caring for another child."

 Production

 For decades, Wolverine's origins had been a mystery.
-After the success of the first X-Men film, it was decided if the character's origin wasn't told in the comic, it would be told on the film.
+After the success of the first X-Men film, it was decided that if the character's origin was not told in the comic, it would be told on the film.

 Paul Jenkins wanted certain characters, artwise and relationship-wise, to resonate with those knowledgeable about Wolverine's character history.
 Smitty was supposed to look somewhat like Cyclops, and his relationship with Jean Grey lookalike Rose to be what sparks Wolverine's jealousy in his fictional future.
 Similarly, Dog was to be a representation of Sabretooth, Wolverine's greatest nemesis.

-When an interviewer asked Jenkins whether the character Dog Logan was Sabretooth, Jenkins replied that he had not intended it to be him, but said he wouldn't have a problem with another writer doing it later.
+When an interviewer asked Jenkins whether the character of Wolverine's half-brother Dog Logan was Sabretooth, Jenkins replied that he had not intended it to be him, but said he would not have a problem with another writer doing it later.
 In April 2009, Marvel Comics released a one-shot specialty comic entitled X-Men Origins: Sabretooth, which was part of a series of origin stories for a number of other X-Men characters.
 The comic chronicled some of Sabretooth's earliest childhood experiences.
 Within the comic, it is revealed that Sabretooth's childhood and early life, with the exception of being in an abusive family, differs distinctly from the life of Dog as shown in the Origin mini-series.
+The feature films X-Men Origins: Wolverine and Deadpool & Wolverine would consequently depict Sabretooth as being Wolverine's half-brother.